stcucufa/epistrophy/doc/manual.md

 methods.
 The runtime behaviour of these instructions is detailed below.

 `Fiber.call(f)` adds a `call` instruction to the fiber and returns the fiber.
-`f` should be a synchronous function of two parameters (a fiber instance and scheduler) that gets called when the instruction is executed.
+`f` should be a synchronous function of one parameter (a fiber instance) that gets called when the instruction is executed.

-`Fiber.ramp(dur, f)` adds a `ramp` instruction to the fiber and returns the fiber. `dur` should be a number greater than or equal to zero, or a function of two arguments (a fiber instance and scheduler) that returns a number greater than or equal to zero, specifying the duration of the ramp in milliseconds.
-The optional parameter `f` should be a function of three arguments (a progress value between 0 and 1, a fiber instance and scheduler) that gets called while the ramp is progressing.
+`Fiber.ramp(dur, f)` adds a `ramp` instruction to the fiber and returns the fiber. `dur` should be a number greater than or equal to zero, or a function of one argument (a fiber instance) that returns a number greater than or equal to zero, specifying the duration of the ramp in milliseconds.
+The optional parameter `f` should be a function of one parameter (a fiber instance) that gets called while the ramp is progressing.

-`Fiber.event(target, type, delegate)` adds an `event` instruction to the fiber and returns the fiber. `target` should be an EventTarget object or a function of two parameters (a fiber instance and scheduler) that returns an EventTarget object, `type` should be a string or a function of two parameters (a fiber instance and scheduler) that returns a string, and `delegate` an optional object with methods for customizing event handling.
+`Fiber.event(target, type, delegate)` adds an `event` instruction to the fiber and returns the fiber. `target` should be an EventTarget object or a function of one parameters (a fiber instance) that returns an EventTarget object, `type` should be a string or a function of one parameter (a fiber instance) that returns a string, and `delegate` an optional object with methods for customizing event handling.

-`Fiber.await(f, delegate)` adds an `await` instruction to the fiber and returns the fiber. `f` should be an asynchronous function (or a function returning a Promise or thenable object synchronously) of two parameters (a fiber instance and scheduler), and `delegate` an optional object with methods for customizing the promise being resolved, rejected, or the fiber being cancelled while the promise is still pending.
+`Fiber.await(f, delegate)` adds an `await` instruction to the fiber and returns the fiber. `f` should be an asynchronous function (or a function returning a Promise or thenable object synchronously) of one parameter (a fiber instance), and `delegate` an optional object with methods for customizing the promise being resolved, rejected, or the fiber being cancelled while the promise is still pending.

 `Fiber.spawn(f)` creates a new child fiber and adds a `spawn` instruction to the parent fiber.
 If no argument is provided, then the child fiber is returned.